 Housing Policy / Early Arrivals

-Only international students and students who must stay for athletic or academic reasons (such as student teaching or classes at SU or St. Josephs) or students who work on campus during a break will be allowed to return early from, or remain on campus during, a college break.
+Only international students, students who must stay for athletic or academic reasons (such as student teaching or classes at SU or St. Josephs), students involved in a college sponsored program or students who are authorized to work on campus during a break will be allowed to return early from, or remain on campus during, a college break.
 These students will be required to fill out an Extended Stay/Early Arrival request, have it authorized and then submit it to the Campus Life Office two weeks before they plan to stay on campus during a break or before they plan to return early from a break.

 All other students must make travel arrangements to go home during the breaks in accordance with the opening and closing schedule for college breaks.
 Students who have other commitments like a local job or non-credit bearing internship are advised to adjust their schedules for these commitments to account for upcoming breaks or make arrangements for their own accommodations during the breaks.